jfarrimo/frycook/INSTRUCTIONS.md

 `"file_ignores"`: regex pattern for filenames to ignore while copying package files

-`"tmp_dir"`: directory used to temporarily hold files during some of the git repo manipulation routines in recipes

 For any key containing the strings `"dir"` or `"path"`, if you include a tilde `~` in the value, it will be replaced with the home directory of the user running frycooker, just like in bash.
 For this example, that